lgarron/clipboard-polyfill/README.md

 Supports plain strings, `text/html`, and DOM nodes | Only supports plain strings ≈100 lines                                         | ≈700 lines 1.5KB minimized + gzipped                          | 2.9KB minimized + gzipped
-Doesn't change document selection                  | Clears document selection Only an imperative API (`clipboard.copy()`)        | Declarative DOM-based API Uses `Promise`s                                    | --- Supports paste (in IE)                             | ---
+Doesn't change document selection †                | Clears document selection Only an imperative API (`clipboard.copy()`)        | Declarative DOM-based API Uses `Promise`s                                    | ---
+Supports paste (in IE)                             | ---
 ---                                                | Offers a fallback prompt (`Press Ctrl+C to copy`)

+† Copying in Safari doesn't work unless there is a selection.
+This library [works around that](https://github.com/lgarron/clipboard.js/blob/91f772fdbce2568bb29b376f2bbcb7cf5907dbcd/clipboard.js#L37) by temporarily selecting and deselecting the whole page if nothing was selected to start with.
+Unfortunately, due to feature detection limits this workaround is also triggered in Chrome when there is no selection.

 ## This is way too complicated!